Does Truck Toolbox Quality Matter?

 Quality Materials

 Most work truck toolboxes are made from either aluminum or steel.
 Both metals are good for toolboxes, and each has its pros and cons.
 Steel is almost indestructible, but its one weakness is water; just a tiny bit of exposure to water will cause steel to rust, which is bad news.
-Chandler Truck Accessories uses 12-gauge carbon steel for all our steel tool boxes, and we add a durable black powder coating to seal out moisture.
-The other issue with steel is that it’s heavy.
-While that means your tools are very protected and secure, your truck gets very heavy.

 Security Features

 Strong materials are only one element of a secure box; the other is a good lock.
 Chances are, your toolbox is going to be exposed; whether it’s mounted in the bed or beneath the body, your toolbox is accessible to anyone passing by, especially when you’re parked, and your truck is unattended.
 Padlocks and hasps are easily broken.
-Your toolbox needs a heavy-duty latch that is inset into the box to make it impervious to crowbars and other similar tools.
-Your box needs to be securely mounted to your vehicle so no one can walk away with the entire box and everything inside.

 CTA boxes come with either cam-over latches or T-handle latches, each equipped with a keyed locking mechanism plus the option to add an additional padlock.
 No one but you gets into our toolboxes.